compulim/generator-azure-web-app/README.md

 ### Deploy to Docker

-If you use Docker for deployment, depends on your scenario, you can select one of the supported Docker image types:
+We have prepared Dockerfile for deploying to Docker.
+Depends on your scenario, you can select one of the supported image types:

 * [Official Node.js](https://hub.docker.com/r/_/node/)
 * [Official Node.js](https://hub.docker.com/r/_/node/) on [Alpine Linux](https://hub.docker.com/r/_/alpine/)